 to when they’re golden and bubbly, fresh from the oven.

 But none of that can do justice to the moment the pan is inverted to reveal a dozen warm Banana Pecan Sticky Buns dripping with butterscotch and clustered pecans.

 Or that moment when you take a bite and the combination of pastry, cinnamon, banana, pecan, and butterscotch is almost enough to make you cry.
 But not really.

 (Although I’m not ruling out sticky bun-related spiritual experiences.)

 I guess you’ll just have to make them for yourself.
 Then you’ll understand.

 1/2 cup (1 stick) unsalted butter, cut into pieces

-1/4 cup light brown sugar, packed
+1 cup dark brown sugar, packed

 pinch of Kosher or sea salt